 Commenting on the visit to Buenos Aires, the Secretary General of the BIE, Vicente G. Loscertales, stated that “the Enquiry Mission has been able to gain a deeper understanding of Argentina’s Expo plans and appreciate the broad support for the project which, if successful, would be the first Expo to be organised in Latin America.”

-Joe has been News Editor and contributing author to InPark Magazine since 2011.
-HIs writing has also appeared in Sound & Communications, LF Examiner, Jim Hill Media, and MiceChat.
-His blog, ThemedReality.com takes an unconventional look at the attractions industry.
-Follow on twitter @themedreality
+Joe previously served as News Editor and has remained a contributing author to InPark Magazine since 2011.
+HIs writing has also appeared in Sound & Communications, LF Examiner, Jim Hill Media, The Planetarian, Behind the Thrills, and MiceChat His blog, ThemedReality.com takes an unconventional look at the attractions industry.
+Follow on twitter @ThemesRenewed

-Joe lives in Sacramento, California with his fiancé, two dogs, and a ghost.
+Joe lives in Sacramento, California with his wife, dog, and a ghost.

 InPark Magazine (IPM) covers the intersection of themed entertainment and technology.
 We specialize in creating custom-crafted content designed to appeal to the industry’s top designers, creators, developers, owners and operators.